tupperd/good-reminders/README.md

 As someone with a limited development background, I didn't want to take the time required to create/debug/test something like this.
 I took the opportunity to test the capabilities of [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) to develop a simple web app.

 There has been significant discourse around whether AI can or will replace SWEs - I'm not educated enough to comment on that.
 What I can say is that I was floored by how easily the model could translate my pseudocode, narrative descriptions of what I wanted to functional HTML/CSS, JavaScript, and Python.

+## Backlog
+* Support for both images, videos, etc.
+* Documentation for others to replicate for themselves
+* Easier ability for adding / subtracting quotes